alisaifee/coredis/docs/source/handbook/pubsub.rst

     ...
     p.close()

-The Pub/Sub support commands :command:`PUBSUB-CHANNELS`, :command:`PUBSUB-NUMSUB` and :command:`PUBSUB-NUMPAT` are also
+The Pub/Sub support commands :rediscommand:`PUBSUB-CHANNELS`, :rediscommand:`PUBSUB-NUMSUB` and :rediscommand:`PUBSUB-NUMPAT` are also
 supported:

 .. code-block:: python